 Corporate tax investigations fall into two groups: aspect tax investigations and full tax investigations.
 Aspect tax investigations are conducted by HMRC Local Compliance, and only usually look at specific areas of the tax return submitted, such as travel or subsidence expenses.

 A full tax investigation is a much more serious matter and involves a thorough investigation of the company, usually by looking at the books and accounting records for one particular year.
 If HMRC launches a full tax investigation, it clearly believes something is wrong with the tax affairs of your business.

 Income tax investigations are split into the same two categories as corporation tax investigations above.
 An aspect investigation will involve a detailed look at specific aspects of the tax return, while a full investigation is much more serious.
 If it is established that income tax evasion has taken place in one year, HMRC will assume the same has occurred in other years.

 If your business has been notified of a forthcoming tax investigation, HMRC will have suspicions something is wrong and will conduct an investigation with the aim of increasing the amount of tax due.
-At Jameson, Smith & Co. we have extensive experience working with HMRC tax problems and helping our clients negotiate tax payment plan settlements.
+At Company Debt, we have extensive experience working with HMRC tax problems and helping our clients negotiate tax payment plan settlements.
 Sadly in some cases the tax owed may mean the business needs rescuing via a pre-pack or even liquidating.
 This needs to be completed in a manner which the director is protected but HMRC can achieve their aims too.